 link here to their websites.
 I also include details of books which, although not published by Hobnob Press, I can supply.

 This is an annual publication started in 2001 by an editorial team of historians interested in the Salisbury area.
 It is successor to an earlier local journal, Hatcher Review, which ceased in 2000.
 For the first ten years, issues 1-10 (2001-2010), Sarum Chronicle was published by Hobnob Press, but from issue 11 (2011) onwards it has had a separate identity.
-I continue to serve on the editorial committee and write for it, and I can supply copies of back issues still in print.
+I continue to serve on the editorial committee, write for it and typeset it, and I can supply copies of back issues still in print.
 Each issue includes a variety of historical articles relating to Salisbury and south Wiltshire, and in recent years it has grown from a uniform 64-page format to a much larger publication, incorporating colour.
 The latest issue, 17 (2017) has 200 pages.
+The editorial team also publishes a series of monographs, Sarum Studies.
 For information visit the website: https://sarumchronicle.wordpress.com/.

 Ex Libris Press